OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ![Dialog that alerts the user that the add-in is taking longer to process the item.
 The user must wait until the add-in completes processing the item before it can be sent.](../images/outlook-soft-hard-block-long-running.png)

 `OnMessageSend` and `OnAppointmentSend` add-ins should be short-running and lightweight.
-To avoid the long-running operation dialog, use other events to pre-process conditional checks before the `OnMessageSend` or `OnAppointmentSend` event is activated.
+To avoid the long-running operation dialog, use other events to process conditional checks before the `OnMessageSend` or `OnAppointmentSend` event is activated.
 For example, if the user is required to encrypt attachments for every message or appointment, consider using the `OnMessageAttachmentsChanged` or `OnAppointmentAttachmentsChanged` event to perform the check.

 ### Add-in timed out